-1. Each application for approval of a Plan of Work shall define the boundaries of the area under application, by a list of geographical coordinates in accordance with [alt 1.

-Annex 1 to these Regulations.] [alt 2. the World Geodetic System 84] [alt 3. the most recent applicable international standard used by the Authority].

-2. The area under application need not be contiguous and shall be defined in the application in the form of blocks comprising one or more cells of a grid, as provided by the Authority.

-3. The area under application shall be an area previously subject to an Exploration contract for which adequate and satisfactory environmental baseline data is publicly available.

-[4.
-The area under application must be covered by a relevant Regional Environmental Management Plan pursuant to Regulation 44bis.]

-[5.
-In the application, the applicant shall provide an overview of other potential legitimate activities in the marine environment covered by the application, and a statement confirming whether the area under application or any part of it has received attention under any other international organisation or treaty regime.]
+- 1. Each application for approval of a Plan of Work shall define the boundaries of the area under application, by a list of geographical coordinates in accordance with Annex 1 to these Regulations. - 2.
+The area under application need not be contiguous and shall be defined in the application in the form of blocks comprising one or more cells of a grid, as provided by the Authority. - 3.
+The area under application shall be an area previously subject to an Exploration Ceontract [for which adequate and satisfactory][and] environmental baseline-[studies carried out according to the Rules, Regulations and Procedures of the Authority.][data is publicly available]. - [4.
+The area under application must be covered by a relevant Regional Environmental Management Plan pursuant to Regulation 44bis.] - [5.
+In the application, the applicant shall provide an overview of other potential legitimate activities in the marine environment covered by the application, and a statement confirming whether the area under application or any part of it has received attention under any other international organisation or treaty regime.] - 5 Alt.

-5 Alt.
 For any part of the area under application, to the extent practicable after reasonable investigations, the applicant shall indicate in the application, whether it is designated or managed [or under active consideration] under any international regime or international organization.
 The applicant will also indicate that it is aware of its obligation of reasonable regard to other activities in the Area in accordance with Article 147.

+• There has been opposition to both iterations of paragraph 5, which is now proposed to be removed.

+Drafting changes were implemented with a view to refining the text based on discussions and written proposals received during the first part of the twenty-ninth session.